AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Image Modality

 \textbf{Denoising Diffusion Models} (DMs) \cite{sohl2015deep,ho2020denoising} generate images by iteratively ``denoising'' random noise to produce an image from the desired data distribution.
 Such an approach can also be seen as estimating the gradients (i.e., score function) of the data distribution \cite{song2019generative}.
 DMs have become very popular recently as they tend to be more stable during training and avoid issues like mode collapse of GANs.
 Furthermore, DMs also tend to produce high-quality samples and scale well to higher resolutions, while also being able to sample diverse images.
 However, due to their iterative approach, DMs may require longer training and inference times as compared to other generative models.

 DDPM \cite{ho2020denoising} designs a denoising diffusion probabilistic model which builds upon diffusion probabilistic models \cite{sohl2015deep} and incorporates the ideas of denoising over multiple steps from NCSN \cite{song2019generative}.
 NCSN v2 \cite{song2020improved} introduces a way to scale noise at each step for more effective score-based modeling, which leads to improvements in image quality.
 Score-SDE \cite{song2021score} proposes a stochastic differential equation (SDE) to gradually remove the noise, and use numerical SDE solvers to generate image samples.
 DDIM \cite{song2021denoising} significantly improves efficiency by accelerating the sampling process, introducing a class of iterative implicit probabilistic models that can use significantly less sampling steps.
 Improved DDPM \cite{nichol2021improved} proposes to learn the variance used in the reverse process and design a cosine noise schedule to improve upon DDPM \cite{ho2020denoising}.
-D3PM \cite{austin2021structured} explores discrete diffusion models for quantized images, which generalizes the Multinomial diffusion model \cite{hoogeboom2021argmax}.
-Analytic-DPM \cite{bao2022analytic} presents the analytic forms of both the optimal reverse variance and the corresponding optimal KL divergence of a DM, and uses it to propose a training-free inference framework that improves the efficiency of a pre-trained DM.
+D3PM \cite{austin2021structured} explores discrete diffusion models for quantized images.
 Karras et al. \cite{karras2022elucidating} investigate the sampling processes and the networks' inputs, outputs and loss functions, which enable significant improvements in quality of synthesized image.
 Progressive Distillation \cite{salimans2022progressive} reduces the sampling time of DMs by progressively distilling a pre-trained DM into a smaller model requiring less steps.
-DDSS \cite{watson2022learning} treats the design of fast diffusion model samplers as a differentiable optimization problem, and finds fast samplers that improve the image quality and sampling efficiency.
-Besides, some works explore combining multiple DMs for better performance, e.g., Cascaded DMs \cite{ho2022cascaded} or Composable DMs \cite{liu2022compositional}.
+Besides, some works explore combining multiple DMs for better performance, e.g., Cascaded DMs \cite{ho2022cascaded}.
+Another line of work investigates integrating DMs with ideas from other types of generative models.
+VDMs \cite{kingma2021variational} propose variational diffusion models which optimize the diffusion process parameters jointly with the rest of the model, which makes it a type of VAE.
+LSGM \cite{vahdat2021score} leverages a VAE framework to map the image data into latent space, before applying a score-based generative model in the latent space.
+Denoising Diffusion GANs \cite{xiao2022tackling} models the denoising distributions with conditional GANs, achieving speed-up compared to current diffusion models while outperforming GANs in terms of sample diversity.
+DiffFlow \cite{zhang2021diffusion} is proposed to extend NFs by adding noise to the sampling trajectories, while also making the forward diffusion process trainable.
+Consistency models \cite{song2023consistency} have been proposed as a new family of models to directly generate images from noise in a single step, which borrows ideas from both DMs \cite{karras2022elucidating} and NF-based models \cite{chen2018neural}.